mhg267/food-image-classification/README.md

 * Save best model

 ---
+## 📦 Trained Model

+The trained model is not included in this repository due to file size limitations.

+You can:
+- Train the model using the provided script
+- Or contact me if you need the trained weights

+---
 ## 📌 Notes

 * The model shows some overfitting (train acc higher than val acc)